 History of Miwa Somen

 Miwa Somen originated in Omiwa Shrine, the oldest shrine not just in Miwa but in whole Japan.
-The creation of Somen was ordered by the priest to suffice the hunger of the town people.
-It is believed to be around one thousand two hundred (1200) years now.
-This was even before ramen and udon were introduced.
-Somen “素麺” are thin noodles made with wheat flour and is usually high in sodium.
-It is said that Somen is highly influenced by China.
-They learned to extend the noodles with the help of oil.
+The priest ordered the creation of Somen to suffice the hunger of the town people.
+People believe it to be around one thousand two hundred (1200) years now.
+This was even before Japan introduced ramen and udon.
+Somen “素麺” are thin noodles made with wheat flour and usually high in sodium.
+People say that China highly influenced Somen.
+Makers learned to extend the noodles with the help of oil.
 As time passed by, technology improved the production of Miwa Somen.
-A grinder was then added to the production process so the noodles became thinner and longer.
-Also, the name “Somen” was named after the Chinese word “Soumenu”.
+Producers then added a grinder to the production process so the noodles became thinner and longer.
+Also, the name “Somen” came from the Chinese word “Soumenu”.
 Up to this day, Miwa Somen is famous for its high quality and long history.

 Apparently, this kind of noodles is used not just in Japan but also in other East Asian countries such as China and Korea.
 It is typically less than 1.3mm in diameter and served cold with “shoyu” and “dashi”.
 Somen is almost identical to Hiyamugi “冷麦” – another Japanese thin noodles.